 Water at the Park

 You head to the playground thinking you’ll have some nice dry fun and well… think again.
-We learned when we hosted playground tour here last year that the best part of this playground, especially for older nature loving kids, is hoping over and along the creek that runs through the middle of it.
+We learned when we hosted playground tour here last year that the best part of this playground, especially for older nature-loving kids, is hopping over and along the creek that runs through the middle of it.

 Water where you least expect it:

 You head out to see the animals and didn’t think to pack a swimsuit, well there is a good chance your kids are going home wet!
 Right outside The Living Coast is a small (but awesome) splash pad.
 On hot days there are also misters set up all over the park so really it’s just best that you pack extra clothes.
 See the website for admission hours and ticket prices and don’t forget you can save on admission by checking out a Museum Adventure Pass.